7 Things You Should Know Before Sign Up

 See what you will get.

-CurrencyFair is rather unique through its P2P (Wikipedia) platform and offers huge savings on international transfers compared to banks and compare very well with other similar services.
+CurrencyFair is rather unique through its P2P (Wikipedia) platform and offers huge savings on international transfers compared to banks and compares very well with other similar services.

 It is quite simple.